 However, each location has specific prices, so it would be best if you considered these in advance of booking your plane tickets.

-So, let’s look at the top five most searched for hotels, luxury villas Ibiza, and see how much a night in costs for each location.
+So, let’s look at the top five most searched-for hotels and luxury villas Ibiza, and see how much a night in costs for each location.

 A three-star hotel in Badalona only costs an average of £59 per night, making it an affordable summer holiday destination.